phatina/python-lmiwbem/doc/src/usage.rst

     The handler needs to take at least 1 argument (`indication` in the example) and it can also accept any other positional and keyword arguments.
-Values of these optional arguments will be defined when registering the indication handler in a indication listener.
+Values of these optional arguments will be defined when registering the indication handler in an indication listener.

-2. Create a indication listener and register the indication handler:
+2. Create an indication listener and register the indication handler:

     .. code-block:: python